Fortinetics Book a call →

 What is NIST 800-171 and who has to comply?

-NIST SP 800-171 is the security standard for protecting Controlled Unclassified Information (CUI) on nonfederal systems — its 110 Rev 2 controls across 14 families.
-Any organization handling CUI under a federal contract must comply, which in defense means any contractor or subcontractor whose contract includes DFARS 252.204-7012 — the majority of the roughly 76,600 CUI-handling organizations in the Defense Industrial Base.
+NIST SP 800-171 is the security standard for protecting Controlled Unclassified Information (CUI) on nonfederal systems: its 110 Rev 2 controls across 14 families.
+Any organization handling CUI under a federal contract must comply, which in defense means any contractor or subcontractor whose contract includes DFARS 252.204-7012.
+DoD estimates that roughly 76,600 entities will require a CMMC Level 2 certification assessment; that figure is the certification-assessment population, not a count of every CUI-handling organization.

 How does NIST 800-171 relate to CMMC?

 CMMC Level 2 is the 110 NIST 800-171 Rev 2 controls, with the assessment and certification machinery layered on top.
-Implementing 800-171 is implementing CMMC Level 2 — the controls are identical.
+Implementing 800-171 is implementing CMMC Level 2; the controls are identical.
 The difference is that CMMC adds third-party (C3PAO) assessment and a certificate, where 800-171 on its own has historically been self-assessed and reported as a SPRS score.
+That difference is currently dormant: the CMMC Phase 2 transition was suspended on July 13, 2026 and only Level 1 (Self) and Level 2 (Self) may be designated, which leaves the 800-171 work itself as the whole of the obligation.

 What is a SPRS score and how is it calculated?